stonepros/stone/doc/radosgw/pubsub-module.rst

 after a period of time.

 A push notification mechanism exists too, currently supporting HTTP, AMQP0.9.1 and Kafka endpoints.
-In this case, the events are pushed to an endpoint on top of storing them in Ceph.
-If events should only be pushed to an endpoint and do not need to be stored in Ceph, the `Bucket Notification`_ mechanism should be used instead of pubsub sync module.
+In this case, the events are pushed to an endpoint on top of storing them in Stone.
+If events should only be pushed to an endpoint and do not need to be stored in Stone, the `Bucket Notification`_ mechanism should be used instead of pubsub sync module.

 A user can create different topics.
 A topic entity is defined by its name and is per tenant.
 A user can only associate its topics (via notification configuration) with buckets it owns.